HonestResolv3/ScpMessages/README.md

   door_message_chance: 100
   medical_item_message_chance: 100
   fall_damage_message: You fell down and took %damage damage
-  bullet_damage_message: You got shot by %player and took %damage damage
+  bullet_damage_message: You got shot by %player in the %hitbox and took %damage damage
   tesla_damage_message: You got zapped by a tesla and took %damage damage
   grenade_damage_message: You got hit by %player's frag grenade and took %damage damage
   micro_hid_damage_message: You got zapped by %player and took %damage